chibondking/n1mmskins/README.md

 the main DI Windows will not invert colors when using a dark theme.
 Easily visible in the screenshots.
 Also, the text entry window foreground text is also not inverted which if you're manually typing data will make it hard to see.

+* Move Multipliers Window: Mode column foreground text does not invert.

+* Info Window: If score reporting is set, score reporting status message foreground text (black) does not invert.

+* Dark Blue Themes
+  * Network status window, Options Tab: Run1, Run2 Mult radio button text does not invert.
+  * Network status window, Options Tab: Block my transmitter only if other station transmitting on same band and mode (multi-one) checkbox text does not invert.

 * NOT TESTED: WAE QTC Windows.
 I'll get around to it.